DCC-EX/dcc-ex.github.io/docs/merchandise/index.rst

    :align: center
    :scale: 55%

-We also have 2 kinds of hats, a mug, a sticker, and several different types of shirts
+We also have 2 kinds of hats, a mug, a sticker, and several different types of shirts.
+You can click on an image to go directly to that section in the store.

 .. image:: /_static/images/merch/ex_hat.png
    :target: https://dccex.creator-spring.com/hats/